Teboil: History

+On 3 March 2022, Teboil asked Finnish newspaper Kaleva not to use the term "war" when reporting on the company and the Russo-Ukrainian War and replace it with more neutral terms like conflict.
+In June 2025, Ukraine struck a Teboil service station in Belgorod, Russia, with an unmanned aerial vehicle, injuring four people and killing one.

+In October 2025, the United States announced new sanctions targeting the Russian oil companies Lukoil and Rosneft.
+Lukoil owns Oy Teboil Ab.
+The sanctions include a one-month transition period, after which Oy Teboil Ab's payment transactions will cease.

 Service station network

 At the end of year 2012 there were 336 business locations, of which 141 service stations and 195 unmanned refuelling stations.
 Commercial traffic is served by around 450 refuelling stations, of which about 210 are unmanned diesel points.

-The brand Autoasi ("Of Your Car") works in the car maintenance and spare parts services of Teboil Service Centres.
+The brand Autoasi ('Of Your Car') works in the car maintenance and spare parts services of Teboil Service Centres.

-Market shares

-Teboil is the second-largest oil company in Finland.
-The company's turnover in 2012 was €2,369 million, and its market share of oil product sales in Finland was 26,8 %.